Nutrition

 Resources for Students

-For those struggling with disordered eating, UW students have access to mental health services through both Hall Health and the UW Counseling Center.
+For those struggling with disordered eating, UW students have access to mental health services through both Husky Health Center and the UW Counseling Center.
 Drop-in counseling services are also available via Let’s Talk.

 For those UW students looking to join others involved in food or nutrition organizations on campus, there are several RSOs to choose from, including*: